George Andrie: Personal life

 Andrie worked with Cowboy teammate Lilly in a beer distribution business in Waco, before founding a promotional products company in 1979.

 Andrie has seven children with his wife, Mary Lou.
 Andrie was first diagnosed with dementia in 2014, and despite two claims filed in the 2017 NFL concussion settlement, those claims have been both denied, and his family is appealing both.
 Andrie's efforts in navigating the settlement has highlighted the complicated nature of the claims process in the settlement.

-He died on August 21, 2018, aged 78.
+In August 2018, Andrie died at age 78 at his home in Woodway, Texas, and was buried at Oakwood Cemetery in Waco.
+He was one of at least 345 NFL players to be diagnosed after death with chronic traumatic encephalopathy (CTE), caused by repeated hits to the head.